cloudposse/atmos/README.md

 In the second case (defining workflows in a separate file), a single workflow can be created to provision resources into different environments/stages.
 The environments/stages for the workflow steps can be specified in the workflow config.

-For example, to run `terraform plan` and `helmfile diff` on all terraform and helmfile projects in the example, execute the following command:
+For example, to run `terraform plan` and `helmfile diff` on all terraform and helmfile components in the example, execute the following command:

   ```bash
     atmos workflow plan-all -f workflows